Contributing to sbt

 from git, there’s a directory called Dormant with some content that

 needs going through.

 - the main page mentions external project references (e.g.

-to a git repo) but doesn’t have anything to link to that explains
+to a git repository) but doesn’t have anything to link to that explains

 how to use those.